JiaeK/Outreachy-internship-for-OCaml/README.md

 ## 🗺️ Planned outlook
-*Disclaimer: this UI design and all the foundations of back-end code exist inside of the repo but the actual outlook when the PR merged is different like the next paragraph*
+*Disclaimer: this UI design and all the foundations of back-end code exist inside of the repo, but the actual outlook when the PR was merged is different as shown in the next paragraph*
 #### 🔹Overview page
 ![dash o](https://user-images.githubusercontent.com/78751231/171993753-020a3e6d-7a9c-4e53-be33-cc903c36918e.png)